iLASIK™ Maker Has a Clear Vision of Modern Manufacturing

 "As manufacturing volume and testing requirements increase, we can easily add more cells and expand those already in place.
 The D4's modularity makes this evolution a more simple process."

 "The fit and finish are excellent.
 I've put together many types of furnishing, and unlike some that feel flimsy as you’re putting them together, the Dimension 4 workstations were stable and sturdy from the start.
 They went together straight and were easy to level.
 The instructions were clear.
-The Treston IAC products are very high quality; worth the investment."
+The IAC products are very high quality; worth the investment."